SwapnilSoni1999/spotify-dl/README.md

 #### spotifydl

-A simple commandline utility that allows you to download Spotify Songs,Playlist and Albums.
+A simple commandline utility that allows you to download Spotify Songs,Playlist and Albums from Youtube.

 <hr>